olihough86/BucketSnoop/README.md

 * Highlight that the host is pointed in some way to S3

-If an Azure blob container cen be parse it wil;
+If an Azure blob container can be parse it wil;

 * Check if the blobs can be listed